Shadowlized/ESIDE/README.md

 **[AAAI-26] <a href="https://arxiv.org/abs/2503.06201">Explainable Synthetic Image Detection through Diffusion Timestep Ensembling</a>**

-Our code and datasets will be released in November, 2025!
+Our code and datasets will be released this December!

 ![main_figure](figures/main_figure.png)